 So, if that is it.
 I am totally fine with Woolf and her ideas because she proved she was herself (and a subject) and that was the only thing that mattered.
 Virginia Woolf was not allowed an education, but she managed to make the most of what she had and that is what makes a role model for me.

 As a whole, A Room of One’s Own is the feminist landmark I was told and I am very happy I read it.
 Woolf organised and wrote down some ideas that were on my mind but that I had failed to articulate.
-I also loved exploring how a feminist thought a hundred years back and was both sad and surprised that we care for the very same things.
+I also loved exploring how a feminist thought a hundred years back and was both sad and surprised that we care about the very same things.
 Woolf was an optimist thinking that a hundred years after she wrote the speech, things would be different for women.
-Certainly, some things are different, but some others are not and Woolf reminds us to keep fighting for, if some those changes have already come, then more are to come if we fight for them.
+Certainly, some things are different, but some others are not and Woolf reminds us to keep fighting for, if some those changes have already come, then more is to come if we fight for them.

 * I used the Penguin Modern Classics’ edition that also includes Three Guineas.
 ISBN 9780141184609